f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 First, we need to obtain a Unique MAC address to use for our MAC Masquerade.
 We will leverage one of our Virtual Interfaces MACs; we'll flip the 1st MAC HEX value to "02."

-For addtional details on creating a unique L2 MAC Address, please see Article `K3523: Choosing a unique MAC address for MAC masquerade <https://support.f5.com/csp/article/K3523>`_
+For additional details on creating a unique L2 MAC Address, please see Article `K3523: Choosing a unique MAC address for MAC masquerade <https://support.f5.com/csp/article/K3523>`_

 1.  **Navigate to**: Network > Interfaces, and copy the 1.1 MAC address to your "copy/paste" machine buffer: